yoavlach/C/Anti Virus Project/README.md

 ## Example Signature

 To test, you can create a small “signature” file (binary or text) and embed that sequence in a sample file.
 The scanner will report **"Infected!"** where applicable.

+---

+## License
+This project is free to use and modify for learning or personal purposes.
+If you share it publicly, please credit me.